-Not later than sixty (60) days after the final disposition of this Case, Plaintiffs shall a. return all Discovery Material of Wells Fargo to the outside counsel for Wells Fargo or destroy such Material.
-For purposes of this Stipulation, "final disposition" occurs after an order, mandate, or dismissal finally terminating the Case, including all appeals.
+a.
+Not later than sixty (60) days after the final disposition of the Case, the Parties shall return all Discovery Material received from the other Party or destroy such Material.
+For purposes of this Order, "final disposition" occurs after an order, mandate, or dismissal finally terminating the Case, including all appeals.

 b.
-All Parties that have received any such Discovery Material shall certify in writing that all such materials have been returned to the respective outside counsel of Wells Fargo or destroyed.
+All Parties that have received any such Discovery Material shall certify in writing that all such materials have been returned to the respective Producing Party or destroyed.
 Notwithstanding the provisions for return of Discovery Material, outside counsel may retain one set of pleadings, correspondence and attorney and consultant work product (but not document productions) for archival purposes.